 Crown Allotment 62 (forfeited sawmill reserve originally selected by James Williams in 1879).

-Other community organisations I have researched –
+Click on the links below to see other community organisations and Boho records I have researched –